nameer-rizvi/spa_boilerplate/README.md

   - history + connected-react-router for SPA routing;
   - redux-thunk + redux-promise for creating api middleware;
   - redux-devtools for the use of the extension on Chrome; and,
-  - a root reducer with router & client configs pre-loaded.
+  - a root reducer with router & client shared constants pre-loaded.
 - Service worker registration in production.

 ### Express